 Armed conflict also affects international commercial arbitration, with concepts like force majeure, frustration, and coercion increasingly tested in cases involving business disruptions.
 Arbitrators also may be asked to address issues under the laws of war in commercial arbitrations.

-This keynote address will examine the broader implications of armed conflict for ISDS and international commercial arbitration, including whether the threat of arbitration influences the likelihood of conflict or behaviour during conflict, and how tribunals balance investment protection and contract performance with the demands of war.
-Finally, it will consider the impact of armed conflict on the validity and enforceability of agreements and arbitral awards.
+This keynote address examined the broader implications of armed conflict for ISDS and international commercial arbitration, including whether the threat of arbitration influences the likelihood of conflict or behaviour during conflict, and how tribunals balance investment protection and contract performance with the demands of war.
+Finally, it considered the impact of armed conflict on the validity and enforceability of agreements and arbitral awards.

 Hosted by: